AndPan96/robust-decision-systems-under-messy-tabular-data/README.md

 - previous_application.csv

 get transformed and saved into the "dataset.csv" file. \
-A state variable signals the need to perform such procedure, at the beginning and every time an update loads new data on the raw files. \
+A state variable signals the need to perform such procedure, at the beginning and every time an update loads new data on the raw files.

+### Transform
 Features of secondary tables get collapsed and aggregated, following the tree structure of the database, and mean, standard deviation or count get merged to parents:
 - bureau_balance:
     1. "MONTHS_BALANCE" -> "BB_MB_MEAN", "BB_MB_STD", "BB_COUNT" (count)